White Fang 2: Myth of the White Wolf: Plot

-They go to find out who blocked the caribou but end up falling into a hole, which turns out to be an airshaft to a large gold mine.
-They discover Reverend Drury is behind the blockade, as he is running an illegal mining operation.
-They decide to steal some dynamite to clear the path, but along the way, Henry spots the Reverend.
-Henry accosts the Reverend when he threatens one of the Native American miners and the Reverend offers him a cut of the mine's profits if he just walks away.
-Henry refuses and ends up shooting the Reverend in the arm as he and Lily run to escape the mine.
+They go to find out who blocked the caribou but fall into a hole, which turns out to be an airshaft to a gold mine.
+They discover that Reverend Drury is behind the blockade, as he is running an illegal mining operation.
+They decide to steal dynamite to clear the path, but along the way, Henry spots the Reverend.
+Henry accosts the Reverend when he threatens one of the Native American miners and the Reverend offers him a cut of the mine's profits if he walks away.
+Henry refuses and shoots the Reverend in the arm as he and Lily run to escape the mine.
 Henry finds another airshaft and hoists himself up to get out but Lily is captured by Leland's men.
 Henry escapes the mine, and White Fang defends him from the remaining miners while he sets the dynamite.
 The explosion clears the path and frees the caribou.

 Meanwhile, the Reverend has loaded the gold and a bound Lily onto a wagon and is making a break for it.
-Henry and White Fang race through the forest to try and save Lily.
+Henry and White Fang race through the forest to save Lily.
 As the wagon speeds past the cliff edge, White Fang and Henry jump onto the wagon.
 White Fang lunges at Reverend Drury, sending them both tumbling down the cliffside.
-Henry tries to grab the reins but to no avail.
-He then frees Lily from her bonds.
-The screw on the carriage comes loose, sending the carriage careening towards a cliff as the horses run off.
-Henry and Lily jump clear before they go over.
-Reverend Drury climbs back up to the path to see his gold loaded wagon crashing down the cliffside.
-The Reverend runs toward the wagon but is shocked to find a stampede of caribou barreling toward him, and is trampled to death.
+Henry frees Lily from her bonds, and the Reverend is killed by the stampeding herd.

-Henry and Lily retrieve a wounded White Fang, and return to the village with him.
-They find Moses and Katrin, who are grateful Lily is safe, but are also heartbroken at the loss of Peter.
-White Fang later recovers.

-Some time later, Lily gives Henry back his gold which she had found in the remains of his boat, stating Henry can leave now despite his wanting to stay with her.
+Henry and Lily retrieve a wounded White Fang and return to the village with him.
+Lily gives Henry back his gold, which she had found in the remains of his boat.
 As Henry prepares to leave, the village thanks him for saving them from starvation.
-Just as he's about to leave, Lily comes running toward him wearing the white shawl he had given her.
-She says "she chooses" him and they embrace while White Fang's mate emerges from the trees and joins him.
+Just as he is about to leave, Lily comes running toward him wearing the white shawl he had given her.
+She says "she chooses" him, and they embrace while White Fang's mate emerges from the trees and joins him.
 Three months later, White Fang and the female wolf have a litter of pups.
 Henry and Lily arrive at the den and are greeted warmly by the new family.